ValiDate: Struggling Singles in Your Area: Gameplay

-ValiDates first volume features over 30 routes and over 60 possible endings, with the option to play as Malik, Inaya, Isabelle, or Emhari.
+ValiDates first volume has the option to play as Malik, Inaya, Isabelle, or Emhari.
 When the game begins, players choose a character and are paired with another member of the cast.
 Each character has a chapter dedicated to a love interest where the narrative can lead the player through a good, bad, or secret route.
 These paths are contingent upon the player's choices.
 Achievements are earned with each completed route.